nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 The Asset Tracker Template is built around a modular architecture where each module is responsible for a specific functionality.
 The template consists of the following modules:

-- **[Main module](../modules/main.md)**: The central coordinator that implements the business logic and controls the overall application flow
+- **[Main module](../modules/main.md)**: The central coordinator that implements the business logic and controls the overall application flow.
-- **[Network module](../modules/network.md)**: Manages LTE connectivity and tracks network status
+- **[Network module](../modules/network.md)**: Manages LTE connectivity and tracks network status.
-- **[Cloud module](../modules/cloud.md)**: Handles communication with nRF Cloud using CoAP
+- **[Cloud module](../modules/cloud.md)**: Handles communication with nRF Cloud using CoAP.
-- **[Location module](../modules/location.md)**: Provides location services using GNSS, Wi-Fi and cellular positioning
+- **[Location module](../modules/location.md)**: Provides location services using GNSS, Wi-Fi, and cellular positioning.
-- **[LED module](../modules/led.md)**: Controls RGB LED for visual feedback
+- **[LED module](../modules/led.md)**: Controls RGB LED for visual feedback.
-- **[Button module](../modules/button.md)**: Handles button input for user interaction
+- **[Button module](../modules/button.md)**: Handles button input for user interaction.
-- **[FOTA module](../modules/fota.md)**: Manages firmware over-the-air updates
+- **[FOTA module](../modules/fota.md)**: Manages firmware over-the-air updates.
-- **[Environmental module](../modules/environmental.md)**: Collects environmental sensor data (temperature, humidity, pressure)
+- **[Environmental module](../modules/environmental.md)**: Collects environmental sensor data (temperature, humidity, pressure).
-- **[Power module](../modules/power.md)**: Monitors battery status and provides power management
+- **[Power module](../modules/power.md)**: Monitors battery status and provides power management.

-The diagram below shows the system architecture and how the modules interact with each other.
+The following diagram shows the system architecture and how the modules interact with each other.
 The modules are connected through a zbus messaging bus, which allows them to communicate with each other without being directly aware of each other.
 This decouples the modules and allows for easier maintenance and extensibility.

 ![System overview](../images/system_overview.png)

-Here's a simplified flow of a typical operation:
+The following steps show the simplified flow of a typical operation:

-1. The Main module schedules periodic triggers or responds to button presses reported on the `BUTTON_CHAN` channel
+1. The Main module schedules periodic triggers or responds to button presses reported on the `BUTTON_CHAN` channel.
-2. When triggered either by timeout or button press, it requests location data from the Location module on the `LOCATION_CHAN` channel
+2. When triggered either by timeout or button press, it requests location data from the Location module on the `LOCATION_CHAN` channel.
-3. After location search is completed and reported on the `LOCATION_CHAN`, the Main module requests sensor data from the Environmental module on the `ENVIRONMENTAL_CHAN` channel
+3. After the location search is completed and reported on the `LOCATION_CHAN`, the Main module requests sensor data from the Environmental module on the `ENVIRONMENTAL_CHAN` channel.
-4. Throughout the operation, the Main module controls the LED module over the `LED_CHAN` channel to provide visual feedback about the system state
+4. Throughout the operation, the Main module controls the LED module over the `LED_CHAN` channel to provide visual feedback about the system state.

 ### Module Architecture

 Each module follows a similar pattern:

-1. **State machine**: Most modules implement a state machine using SMF to manage their internal state and behavior
+- **State machine**: Most modules implement a state machine using SMF to manage their internal state and behavior.
-2. **Message channels**: Each module defines its own zbus channels and message types for communication
+- **Message channels**: Each module defines its own zbus channels and message types for communication.
-3. **Thread**: Modules that need to perform blocking operations have their own thread
+- **Thread**: Modules that need to perform blocking operations have their own thread.
-4. **Initialization**: Modules are initialized at system startup, either through SYS_INIT() or in its dedicated thread
+- **Initialization**: Modules are initialized at system startup, either through `SYS_INIT()` or in its dedicated thread.

-Modules in the Asset Tracker Template should avoid dependencies and remain unaware of each other whenever possible.
+Modules in the Asset Tracker Template must be independent of each other whenever possible.
 This decoupling improves maintainability and extensibility.
 However, some exceptions exist, such as the Main module, which must interact with other modules to implement the application's business logic.
-Another example is the cloud module that needs to be aware of the network module to know when it is connected to the network and when it is not.
+Another example is the cloud module that needs to be aware of the Network module to know when it is connected to the network and when it is not.

 ## Zbus

-The [zbus documentation](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html) provides a good introduction to the zbus library, and this section will only cover the parts that are relevant for the Asset Tracker Template:
+The [zbus documentation](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html) provides a good introduction to the zbus library, and this section only covers the parts that are relevant for the Asset Tracker Template:

 - Channels and messages
 - Channel observers: Message subscribers and listeners